Henry Syer Cuming: Career and legacy

 Cuming was a member of the British Archaeological Association from its formation in 1843, becoming secretary in 1856, and later, vice president.
 He edited the association's journal for several years, and gave lectures and published articles on the history of subjects ranging from slings to mistletoe.
 In 1867, Cuming became a fellow of the Society of Antiquaries of Scotland.

-Cuming wrote extensively, providing a fascinating picture of a man obsessed with detail, with an eye for then-ordinary things which have become extraordinary to us today and with a great breadth of interest.
-He also created beautiful drawings of his objects, although he was not as well regarded as his fine amateur artist uncle John Brompton Cuming.
+Cuming wrote extensively, providing in detail observations of contemporary everyday objects with a wide range of interests.
+He also created drawings of his objects, although he was not as well regarded as his fine amateur artist uncle John Brompton Cuming.

 When Cuming died on 7 October 1902, he left the family's collection of 100,000 objects to the then parish of St Mary Newington, with the sum of £8,000 and instructions that the parish should open a museum bearing the family name.
 An addition was built onto the Newington Library building, and the museum was opened on 10 October 1906 by Lord Rothschild.
 Due to the wide array of items displayed, the Cuming Museum was billed upon opening as the "British Museum in miniature".

 Works

-Over a 58 year period, Cuming published nearly 200 articles in the Journal of the British Archaeological Association, including:
+Over a 58-year period, Cuming published nearly 200 articles in the Journal of the British Archaeological Association, including: